namishh/crabby/README.md

 ## crabby

-made as an attempt to run rust
+made as an attempt to run rust. made thinking this is only for 1 server.

 ### Todo